Splunk v1.0.9 Installation

 - TruSTAR recommends naming the second index trustar_app_ta_logs.
 This one will index logs generated by the TruSTAR App and TA to be used as needed in any troubleshooting efforts.

-- TruSTAR recommends setting the Max Size of Entire Index to 2GB.
+- TruSTAR recommends setting the Max Size of Entire Index to 5GB for both indexes.

 - Identify which enclaves in Station you want to copy into the new trustar index.